StarExec/StarExec/command/README.txt

 "d" -Specifies a description.
 When optional, the empty string is used as a default.

+"deleteprims" -When removing a subspace from an existing space, specifies that all the solvers, benchmarks, and
+			   jobs present in the space hierarchy rooted at the subspace being removed should be deleted from disk.
+			   Only the primitives you have permission to delete will be deleted.

 "dep" -Specifies a dependency for a benchmark upload.

 "df" -Specifies a path to a local file that will contain a description.